arnog/mathlive/tutorials/MASTON.md

 introduce parentheses or to resort to operator precedence in order to parse the expression correctly.

-An expression is made up of a tree of nodes.
 The type of each node is indicated by the presence of a specific key, for example `sym` for the "symbol" node or `fn` for the "function" node.

+There are five types of nodes:

-`expression` := `num` |
+`expression` := `number` |
     `symbol` |
     `function` |
     `group` |
     `text` |

-### `num`
+### `number`

-An object with the following key:
+A node with the following key:
 * `num`: `basic-number` | `complex-number`

 `complex-number` := { "re": `basic-number`, "im": `basic-number`}

 ### `symbol`

-An object with the following keys
+A node with the following keys
 * `sym`: `native-string`
 * `type`: native-string`, the data type of the symbol.
 See table below.
 * `index`: A 0-based index into a vector or array.
 An index can be a number or an array of numbers.